 Surgery to remove the cancer is a primary treatment for pancreatic cancer.
 If surgery is an option for you, the type of surgery you have will depend on where the cancer is located within the pancreas.
 Pancreas operations are complex procedures that involve multiple organs of your gastrointestinal system and can affect how your body digests food.

-The National Comprehensive Cancer Network (NCCN) recommends that patients undergo pancreas surgery at hospitals that perform more than 15 operations a year.
-Roswell Park’s hepatopancreaticobiliary surgeons perform about 100 pancreas procedures each year, including these three main types:
+Because the surgery is so complex, the National Comprehensive Cancer Network (NCCN) recommends that patients undergo pancreas surgery at hospitals that perform more than 15 operations a year.
+Roswell Park’s hepatopancreaticobiliary surgeons far exceed that, and perform about 100 pancreas procedures each year, including these three main types:

 - Whipple surgery is the most common procedure for cancer in the pancreas.
 It is recommended for patients whose tumor is located in the head — the widest part — of the pancreas.
 Also called a pancreatoduodenectomy, the surgery removes the head of the pancreas, the gallbladder, duodenum, part of the bile duct and usually part of the stomach.

 - Distal pancreatectomy is typically performed for patients with a tumor in the body (middle) or tail (end) of the pancreas.
 During this surgery, the body and tail of the pancreas is removed as well as nearby lymph nodes, and sometimes the spleen.

 - Total pancreatectomy may be performed in certain patients with cancer throughout the pancreas.
 The procedure removes the entire pancreas, gallbladder, duodenum, nearby lymph nodes and portions of the bile duct, stomach and sometimes the spleen.

 Other, less common procedures include central pancreatectomy and enucleation of small neuroendocrine tumors.

 Minimally invasive and robotic surgery options